-As with all Dyson cordless vacuums, the V8 and V10 have a detachable handheld mode.
+As with all Dyson cordless vacuums, the Dyson V8 and Dyson V10 have a detachable handheld mode.
 This is useful for cleaning car interiors, stairs and other awkward locations – especially with the mini motorised tool providing plenty of brush bar power.
-The V10 feels less comfortable to hold in handheld mode due to the redesign and larger bin, but the difference isn’t enough to cause a real problem.
+We think the V10 feels slightly less comfortable to hold in handheld mode due to the redesign and larger bin, but the difference isn’t enough to cause a real problem.

 One of the biggest differences between the Dyson V8 and V10 is how the bin is emptied.

 To empty the V8, you need to pull a lever at the top of the vacuum.
 This slides part of the cyclone up to push dirt out a trap door at the bottom of the cylinder.
 While the V8’s bin design isn’t perfect, it does a decent job of pushing out dust and dirt without forcing you to pull it out by hand.

 The V10 has a new system called “Point and Shoot.”
 As the vacuum’s bin is aligned with the handle, you can point it deep into a dustbin before using the latch to release trapped dirt.
 It’s still a messier system than a bag, so it’s not ideal for allergy sufferers, but it allows less dust and other particles to escape.
 During our testing, we liked the point-and-shoot system and found it easy to use.

 Cleaning Performance and Suction Power Comparison Between the Dyson V10 vs V8

 Both vacuums have digital motors and generate powerful suction.
 They also use Dyson’s Radial Cyclone technology, which maintains suction as the bin fills up by preventing the filter from clogging.